aamohamedo/TaskManagerApiNew/README.md

-# 📋 TaskManager API
+# 🧠 Task Manager API

-A simple and efficient ASP.NET Core Web API project built for managing tasks.
-Created by **Anas Mohamed** as part of a developer challenge / personal growth project.
+This is the **backend API** for the Task Manager system.
+It is built using **ASP.NET Core Web API** and provides RESTful endpoints to manage tasks (create, read, update, delete).

+> ⚠️ **Note:** This API must be running before launching the [TaskManagerFrontend](https://github.com/aamohamedo/TaskManagerFrontend) application.

 ---

-## 🚀 Features
+## 📋 Features

-- ✅ Get all tasks
+✅ Get all tasks
-- 📌 Get a specific task by ID
+✅ Get a single task by ID
-- ➕ Create a task
+✅ Create a new task
-- ✏️ Update a task
+✅ Update an existing task
-- 🗑️ Delete a task
+✅ Delete a task
+✅ Built-in validation and error handling
+✅ XML documentation enabled for all endpoints
-- 🔍 Swagger UI support for live testing
+✅ Swagger UI for interactive API documentation

 ---